Iruos8805/Hydra-MONAI-Lightning-FlexibleUNet-ColonPolypSegmentation/README.md

 <br>

 ## About the Model
-The project uses the Unet model from `segmentation_models_pytorch` for achieving polyp segmentation in colonoscopy images.
+The project uses the `FlexibleUNet` model from `MOANI` for achieving polyp segmentation in colonoscopy images.
 The best hyperparamets for the model was chosen after running sweeps using wandb and running deliberations on the result.
 The final hyperparameters and other parameters used are :
-- encoder_name : efficient-b4
-- encoder_weights : imagenet
+- backbone : "efficientnet-b4"
 - in_channels : 3
-- classes : 1
+- out_channels : 1
+- pre_trained : true
+- decoder_channels : [256, 128, 64, 32, 16]
+- spatial_dimensions : 2
 - batch_size : 2
+- num_workers : 8
-- optimizer : Adam
+- optimizer : sgd
-- learning_rate : 0.0001
+- learning_rate : 0.007398
-- epochs : 15
+- epochs : 10
+- precision : 32

+    - `DiceLoss` from MONAI was used as the loss function and `DiceMetric` from MONAI was used as the metric

-    - On final testing, the Unet model from smp library with the above paramters gave a performance score of 0.7910 (IoU) and 0.8644 (Dice) [Best approach].
+    - On final testing, the model with the above paramters gave a performance score of 0.854 (Dice).

-    - On final testing, the Unet model from scratch with efficientb4 model gave a performance score of 0.772 (IoU) and 0.8520 (Dice).
-[Seocnd best approach]

-    - On final testing, the Unet model from scratch gave a very poor performance that renders it futile to even consider it.

 <br>

-## Performance Metrics
+## Performance Metric
 - Training : DiceLoss as loss function.
-- Testing  : IoU score and Dice Score as evaluation metrics.
+- Testing  : DiceMetric as evaluation metric.